 - 1. Empty the debris hopper. - 2.
 Change engine oil. - 3.
-Place the main brush and side brush position levers in the "raised" position. - 4.
+Raise the main brush and side brush. - 4.
 Park the machine on a level surface in a cool, dry area. - 5.
-Stop the engine and set the machine parking brake. - Check the hydraulic fluid level.
+Stop the engine and set the machine parking brake. - 6.
+Check the hydraulic fluid level.
 It should be up to the full mark on the dipstick to prevent excessive condensation from forming in the reservoir. - 7A.
-Gasoline and LPG powered machines: To store the machine 30 to 90 days: - 1.
+To store the machine 30 to 90 days: - 1.
 Remove the spark plugs. - 2.
 Pour 3 oz (90 cc) of clean engine oil into each spark plug hole. - 3.
 Remove the ignition coil high tension wire.
 Operate the engine starter motor for at least a dozen revolutions.
 This distributes the oil over the cylinder walls.